 1. It’s known as a bad habit for a good reason.

 It can be a slippery slope of “borrowing” macros from one day to the next.
 If this becomes a habit, it could ultimately take away from the important aspects of being consistent with your nutrition.

 Start the day fresh with a full menu for the day.
 Don’t allow yesterday’s actions to bleed into today’s.
 If you find it’s something you’re doing often, it may be time for an environmental overhaul or a refocus on your goals to help you out!

 2. You will continue the cycle of overeating.

 You’ll be hungrier on the days that you undereat, which will make you more likely to overeat again.
 Suddenly, one day of overeating becomes a rollercoaster week of overeating, undereating and overeating again.
 You’ll have a better chance of getting back on track by eating your regularly prescribed macros the next day.
 Just brush it off and move on.

-If you’re trying to make gains in the gym, perform well on the track or in general have enough energy to just get through your day, you should get back on track with a full day of calories and macros.
+If you’re trying to make gains in the gym, perform well on the field or just generally have enough energy to get through your day, you should get back on track with a full day of calories and macros.
 Undereating can mess with your energy levels and ability to recover.
 If performance is important to you then you can’t afford to be dwelling on the past and undereating in the future.